 2. I must give permission for a company to see my credit report

-It’s scary, but the fact is that unless it’s for employment purposes, your signature or consent is irrelative. *To clarify; companies purchase information from the bureau’s to better market their products.
-This information in more general in terms of what category your profile fits in and usually not very specific information about personal details that are present on the report.
+It’s scary, but the fact is that unless it’s for employment purposes, your signature or consent is irrelevant. *To clarify, companies purchase information from the bureaus to better market their products.
+This information is more general in terms of what category your profile fits in and usually not very specific information about personal details present in the report.

 Attending a credit counselor’s debt management program is not considered negative in the scoring models.

 “We don’t want consumers to consider credit counseling to be detrimental to their FICO scores,” says Craig Watts, public affairs manager at Fair Isaac Corp., the company that developed the FICO score.